Frequently Asked Questions

 Of course!
 We want cricket to be inclusive and fun; and children love when they get to come along with their pals!

 8. What is the best way to keep in touch with what's going on in the club?

 We will keep you up to date via the club's Facebook page and our Twitter feed (@Stirlingccc); so please do use one of these.
 If you don't use social media, then we are happy to keep you informed by email and/or text.
 Please do also take the chance to speak to us in person at the end of a session.
 We welcome your feedback and aim to involve parents as much as possible!

 9. Can I get involved as a parent?

 Definitely!
 Even if you have not played cricket we are always on the lookout for help with things like registration, transport to matches and the occasional bit of catering for special events.
 And if you would like to get involved as a parent helper with training itself, please do speak to us.
 This is exactly how some of our coaches first became involved with the junior set-up.

 10. What if I have concerns or other issues?

 Please do speak to us as soon as possible.
-You can speak to us at the club or call Brian and Vicky Hambly, our Junior Convenor, on 07966629477 and at firstname.lastname@example.org.
+You can speak to us at the club or call Brian Hambly, our Junior Convenor, on 07966629477 and at firstname.lastname@example.org.